-Based at the East-West Center, Professor David Cohen, a leading expert in international humanitarian law and international criminal law, directs all AIJI activities.
-Cohen is Professor of Law at the William S. Richardson School of Law, University of Hawai`i.
-A leading expert in international humanitarian and criminal law, he is also a Senior Fellow at the East-West Center.
-Penelope Van Tuyl, a human rights lawyer, serves as AIJI Deputy Director, based at the Handa Center at Stanford University.
-Other AIJI affiliates are based in Indonesia, Cambodia, the Philippines, and Australia.
-AIJI collaborates with a number of university-based centers around the world, including the Royal University of Law and Economics (RULE) and Pannasastra University in Cambodia, the University of Zurich Human Rights Center, the University of Munich, Universitas Udayana University in Indonesia, the War Crimes Documentation Center at the University of Marburg, the Ho Chi Minh City University of Law, the Konrad Adenauer Foundation, and the International Center for Child Rights and Development at the University of Victoria, as well as with war crimes tribunals around the world.
+AIJI collaborates with a number of university-based centers around the world, including the Royal University of Law and Economics (RULE) and Pannasastra University in Cambodia; Macquarie University in Australia; the University of Zurich Human Rights Center in Switzerland; Universitas Udayana in Indonesia, the University of Munich, the War Crimes Documentation Center at the University of Marburg, and the Konrad Adenauer Foundation in Germany; the Ho Chi Minh City University of Law in Vietnam, and the International Center for Child Rights and Development at the University of Victoria in Canada, as well as with criminal tribunals around the world.

 Broadcasting Justice: Media Outreach at the Khmer Rouge Trials by Christoph Sperfeldt.
 Asia Pacific Issues No. 115, July 2014.

 Beyond the Truth: Can Reparations Move Peace and Justice Forward in Timor-Leste? by Leigh-Ashley Lipscomb.
 AsiaPacific Issues, No. 93.
 March 2010.